 - Things to Make Sure of While Lowering A High Lift Jack

-- Steps of Lowering A Hi-Lift Jack
+- 2 Steps To Lower A Hi-Lift Jack Safely And Correctly

 - What to Be Wary of While Lowering the Jack?